czpilar/jdbf/docs/dbf7_spec.md

-# Data File Header Structure for the dBASE Version 7 Table File
+# DBF Structure for the dBASE Version 7

 **Note:** Unless prefaced by "0x", all numbers specified in the Description column of the following tables are decimal.